 - Want to know when Admission Recruiters will be in your area?
 Check out the recruiters' travel schedules and see when/how you may be of assistance to them while they are visiting your area.

-For more information about any of the volunteer opportunities listed above, contact the Admissions office at firstname.lastname@example.org or 615.966.1776.
+For more information about any of the volunteer opportunities listed above, contact Lauren Saunders with the Office of Admissions or call the Admissions office at 877-58-BISON.

 By working with the on-campus Career Development Center, alumni can help students in their searches for internships and jobs.
 Consider serving as a mentor, hosting a student for job shadowing, participating in a career panel or speaking at student career events; the opportunities are wide open!

-- Inform the Career Development Center about employment positions available in your company.
+- Inform the Career Development Center about employment positions and internship opportunities available in your company.

-- Serve as a classroom speaker.
-Campus departments often seek alumni professionals as classroom speakers to provide insight into specific careers and professional life in the "real world."
+- Serve as a student club speaker.
+Campus student organizations often seek alumni professionals as speakers to provide insight into specific careers and professional life in the "real world."